 Chaimov (Program Director).

 Coe students usually pursue an independent research project based on prior study in Thailand, as CMU offers no courses in English.
-Students pay cost of living at destination.
+Students pay costs of living at the destination.

 Credits earned from the Chiang Mai exchange program are evaluated on a P/NP basis.